elipapa/markdown-cv/index.md

 ## Sport and leisure

-Avid reader, played the piano for several years, hiking, scuba and free diving
+Avid reader, played the piano for several years, underwater hockey, hiking, scuba and free diving

 <!-- A list is also available [online](http://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->